John Francis Whealon: Archbishop of Hartford

 On December 28, 1968, Whealon was appointed archbishop of the Archdiocese of Hartford by Paul VI following the resignation of Archbishop Henry O'Brien.
 During his 23-year-long administration, Whealon established a program to train married men to be ordained as deacons, advocated the promotion of women within the structure of the Church, and developed a team ministry in which clerical and lay people administer a parish together.
 In 1986, he appointed Sister Helen M. Feeney to be first woman chancellor of the archdiocese and only the fifth woman chancellor in the country.
 Whealon also founded the radio station WJMJ in Hartford.
 He was active on ecumenical issues, and was chair of the Committee on Ecumenism of the National Conference of Catholic Bishops and head of ChrisConn, the Christian conference of Connecticut.

 Death and legacy

 John Whealon died unexpectedly during a surgical procedure at St. Francis Hospital in Hartford on August 2, 1991.
 The archdiocese's annual fundraising golf tournament is named in his honor.
 Additionally, a Waterbury, Connecticut, council of the Knights of Columbus bears his name - the Archbishop John F. Whealon Council 10865.

-In 2012, a Connecticut man sued the archdiocese, claiming that he had been sexually abused when an altar boy in the 1970's by Ivan Ferguson, an archdiocesan priest.
+In 2012, a Connecticut man sued the archdiocese, claiming that he had been sexually abused when an altar boy in the 1970s by Ivan Ferguson, an archdiocesan priest.
 The plaintiff accused Whealon of covering up Ferguson's criminal acts and allowing his transfers to other assignments.
 In 2017 another man sued the archdiocese for negligence, claiming that Daniel McSheffery, an archdiocesan priest at St. George Parish in Guilford, Connecticut, sexually abused him over 250 times, starting at age nine.
 The plaintiff claimed that Whealon knew that McSheffery was a danger to children.